 Maintenance activities are organized, planned, and managed using MP2tm by CMMS Data Group, a computer-based management system.
 All three major categories of maintenance activities (corrective, preventative, and predictive) are electronically managed by MP2tm.
+The city is getting better use of the system and is improving on their outstanding work orders, reducing from approximately 400 to close to 100.

 For corrective maintenance activities, any station operator or mechanic can enter a work order into the system at any terminal on the Station local area network (LAN).
-A supervisor reviews the request, turns it into a work order, and assigns a priority according to a predetermined categorization.
+A supervisor reviews the request, turns it into a work order, and assigns a priority per a predetermined categorization.
 The work order is planned, parts are ordered, and then the work order is assigned to an operator or maintenance technician for completion once the material has been received.

 This system is also used to manage and track preventative maintenance activities that follow a schedule.
 Changing filters, and turning on and off heat tracing are examples of preventative maintenance.
 Predictive maintenance activities practiced include oil analyses, vibration testing, and infrared surveys.
 Portable vibration testing equipment is used at the Stations to improve the frequency of and capabilities to troubleshoot rotating equipment.
-The technology allows personnel to identify problems and take corrective actions before equipment failure occurs.
+This technology allows personnel to identify problems and take corrective actions before equipment failure can occur.